 Our organization receives and transmits data on a daily basis for business-critical processes to numerous partners, vendors, customers, suppliers and more.
-Our data needs to be validated and cleansed prior to loading the data to our SQL Server environments.
+Our data needs to be validated and cleansed prior to loading the data to our Microsoft SQL Server environments.
 We have made significant investments with our SQL Server DBAs and Developers to automate the processes as much as possible.
 Unfortunately, we are constantly shooting at a moving target i.e. file formats differ between each system, we often get unexpected file formats (data is added, removed or re-ordered), new data is being requested between the organizations and more unpredictable circumstances.
 On top of this, we need to ensure all of the data is properly vetted by the Data Stewards intimately knowledgeable on the data.

 The constant data management moving target tends to overwhelm the SQL Server DBAs and Developers with the need for immediate response of updating the validation and import code to then load the data to meet the business requirements between the organizations.
 How can we have the best of both worlds?
-Have our SQL Server DBAs and Developers build a system to support the organization, while providing our Data Stewards the flexibility to validate and cleanse the data prior to the production load without having the deep programming knowledge of our technical team.
+Have our SQL Server DBAs and Developers build a system to support the organization, while providing our Data Stewards the flexibility to lookup, validate and cleanse the data prior to the production load without having the deep programming knowledge of our technical team.

 Unfortunately, many processes are difficult to automate due daily changes between systems perhaps due to constantly changing marketing programs, systems updates, short term programs, shifting product lines, fulfillment via numerous vendors and more.
 From a technology perspective, this can be considered an SSIS Nightmare with hundreds of unwieldy packages, version control debacle and countless hours trying to automate processes that are rapidly evolving.
 These situations quickly become frustrating for the SQL Server technologists and can benefit from the collaboration with Application Owners, Data Stewards and Power Users, who can decipher the data and interface with the other organizations to work through the process.

-- Simple point and click interface to profile, cleanse, standardize, enrich, match, merge and validate data
+- Simple point and click interface to profile, cleanse, standardize, enrich, match, merge and validate data in real-time

 - Highly refined data quality algorithms to ensure your data is accurate with monthly meta data updates

-- Import and export data from major databases (SQL Server, Oracle and MySQL), Excel and flat files
+- Import and export data from major databases (SQL Server, Oracle and MySQL), Excel and flat files as data sources

 - Intuitive web-based interface without programming expertise